 The success of the grand pianos in Lofoten has led to several exciting collaborations.
 Among other things, a separate Steinway Prize Winner Concert is held in collaboration with Steinway & Sons.
 Read more about the collaboration here.

 Experience Lofoten with Classical Music

 Unlike many other international music festivals, Lofoten does not have large concert halls where everything can take place.
 In addition to Lofoten Concert Hall (Svolvær) and Meieriet Art Center (Leknes), several of Lofoten’s many churches are therefore used.
 In addition, several concerts have been arranged outdoors, including a major concert in Trollfjorden 2015.

-In addition to the classical music, the festivals are also an opportunity to experience Lofoten.
+In addition to the classical music, the festival is also an opportunity to experience Lofoten.
 More and more people are commenting that the journey between the concerts is in itself an important part of the festival.
-This has also meant that more travelers come from far and wide to the festivals.
+This has also meant that more travelers come from afar to the festival.
 More and more foreign travel agents are arranging music trips to Lofoten to combine first-class concerts with the fantastic surroundings.

 The audience is recommended to have their own transport during the festival as the concerts are arranged with great distances.